 Right click the References in the

 MuPDFLib project in the solution explorer.
 From the popped-up context menu, select the Add Reference command, which will open a dialog.
-In that dialog, check the checkbox besides libmupdf, libresources and libthirdparty.
+In that dialog, check the checkboxes besides libmupdf, libresources and libthirdparty as the following picture shows.

 Creating the Definition File of DLL Functions